juergenweb/FrontendForms/README.md

 ### On which fields can I add a dependency?

 You can add a dependency on every form element (button, input field, alert,..).
-There is no restriction, but the most used case is to show/hide and input field.
+There is no restriction, but the most used case is to show/hide an input field.

 Disable/enable functionality is for input fields only.